AP source: Walmart shooting suspect faces hate crime charges

 The document parroted some of Trump’s immigration policy rhetoric.
 El Paso residents such as former Texas Rep. Beto O’Rourke, who was a candidate for the Democratic presidential nomination this year, accused Trump of promoting harmful stereotypes and fueling the idea that the increase in migrant crossings was a coordinated “invasion” by Latinos.
 The president has denied inciting violence.

 Crusius drove more than 10 hours from his grandparents’ house in a Dallas suburb to El Paso to carry out the attack, according to police.
+A lawyer for Crusius’ family declined to comment Thursday.

 The charges being announced Thursday are the latest by federal prosecutors following high-profile violent incidents.
 The Justice Department has brought federal hate crimes charges against a man suspected in a Hanukkah machete attack in New York in December that wounded five people; a man who opened fire at a synagogue in Pittsburgh last year; and a man who killed a woman when he drove into a crowd of protesters at a 2017 white nationalist rally in Charlottesville, Virginia.